Home Business & Other LaTeX Cookbook - Second Edition

 \documentclass[11pt,a5paper]{memoir}

-2. Remove the unsupported \subtitle command.
+2. Remove the \subtitle command, which is not supported.

 \begin{titlingpage}